Group of people asking questions related to stocks and shares

 James Ashoo

-Content Writer
+Senior Content Writer

-James has been investing for over four years.
+James has been investing for over five years.
 His aim is to explain the hard stuff, easily!
 When he's not chewing your ear off about stocks and crypto, he'll most likely be telling bad jokes.

 Harjas Singh